 Its secret is simple: because there is no bag to clog up with dust and

-dirt, the machine always sucks with exactly the same power.
+(informally, we say it sucks with exactly the same power).

 You still have to empty the dirt bin every so often, but the cyclonic

 action means a Dyson with a full dirt bin works equally as well as one that's

 All this goes to show that, no matter how good an invention appears